LAB02-Research/DeepL-Translator/README.md

 ![image](https://user-images.githubusercontent.com/81011038/225081800-ebb6d3cd-727a-4f34-96c3-6c87791694ff.png)

-**Note: if you use a different currency than euros, make sure to set the correct price-per-character value.**
+**Note: if you use a pro subscription and a different currency than euros, make sure to set the correct price-per-character value.**

 ----